MintMCP

 Deployment speed directly impacts time-to-value for AI initiatives.
 Complex infrastructure requirements delay projects and consume engineering resources.

-MintMCP transforms local MCP servers into production-ready services through one-click deployment:
+MintMCP transforms local MCP servers into production-ready services through a managed SaaS-first model:

-• STDIO server support: Deploy STDIO-based MCP servers instantly with automatic hosting and lifecycle management
+• STDIO server support: Deploy STDIO-based MCP servers with hosted runtime and lifecycle management

-• MCP registry: Central registry of available MCP servers with one-click installation and configuration
+• MCP registry: Central registry of available MCP servers with installation and configuration workflows

-• Virtual servers: Create and manage virtual MCP servers for teams with role-based access
+• Virtual MCP Bundles: Create and manage per-use-case MCP endpoints for teams with SCIM-driven membership and role-based access

-• OAuth protection: Add SSO and OAuth to any local MCP server automatically
+• OAuth protection: Add SSO and OAuth brokering to stdio and hosted MCP servers

-This approach eliminates the traditional deployment burden.
-Rather than spending weeks on Kubernetes configuration and authentication setup, teams deploy production MCP infrastructure in minutes.
+This approach reduces the traditional deployment burden.
+Rather than spending months on self-hosted infrastructure and authentication setup, teams can use managed MCP infrastructure with governed access, hosted connectors, and centralized observability.

 Natoma's Deployment Approach